-The headaches resulting from TMJ/TMD are not life-threatening; however the discomfort can be substantial.
+The headaches resulting from TMJ/TMD are not life-threatening; however, the discomfort can be substantial.
 When you are experiencing such headache pain, proper diagnosis is the first step in getting treatment.
-Dr. Truong will examine your jaw joint and with a few tests determine the extent of your disorder.
+Dr. Truong will examine your jaw joint and with a few tests, determine the extent of your disorder.
 With some patients practicing certain exercises may help alleviate the discomfort.
 More severe cases will require more aggressive treatment.
-Once the diagnosis and extent of the disorder is identified, Dr. Truong will discuss treatment options with you.
+Once the diagnosis and extent of the disorder are identified, Dr. Truong will discuss treatment options with you.

 Teeth are subject to incredible pressure during your waking hours.
 Chewing your food properly takes a tremendous amount of force.
 So the added pressure of grinding your teeth while sleeping is something you need to avoid.
 Bruxism or teeth grinding while you sleep can do damage to your teeth in addition to causing you other problems like head, neck and shoulder pain.

-Children generally outgrow bruxism and some adults only do it when under unusual amounts of stress.
-When the practice is sporadic it may not need to be treated; however for those who are chronic teeth grinders, an intervention with a custom nightguard can reduce if not eliminate the damage caused by bruxism.
+Children generally outgrow bruxism, and some adults only clench when under unusual amounts of stress.
+When the practice is sporadic, it may not need to be treated; however, for those who are chronic teeth grinders, an intervention with a custom night guard can reduce if not eliminate the damage caused by bruxism.
 This device can help stop the damage that occurs with bruxism.
-Custom made to fit, these guards keep you from grinding your teeth during sleep.
+Custom made to fit; these guards keep you from grinding your teeth during sleep.

 Contact The Grove Family Dentistry today to make an appointment.